Print

 Notes

 SERVING SUGGESTIONS: I highly recommend soft, fresh focaccia to serve with this oil – my super easy no-knead focaccia is perfect.
 This fragrant rosemary parmesan bread is also wonderful.
-Any leftovers are fab dolloped onto grilled chicken, roast chicken, steak or salmon, and also make a fabulous dressing.
-Toss through a crunchy salad, spoon on top of poached or scrambled eggs, mix through pasta to make a quick sauce or use as the dressing in a pasta salad.
+Any leftovers are fab dolloped onto grilled miso chicken, roast herby chicken, steak, or maple-glazed salmon, and also make a fabulous dressing.
+Toss through a crunchy salad, spoon on top of poached or scrambled eggs, mix through pasta to make a quick sauce, or use as the dressing in a pasta salad.

 STORAGE INSTRUCTIONS: The oil will keep well for at least a week in the fridge, stored in an airtight container.

 INGREDIENT NOTES: You can make this recipe your own, based on what you have to hand.
-Switch out the olives and sundried tomatoes for jarred artichokes or red peppers, mix up your spices (za’atar or dukkah is wonderful) or play around with the herbs (dried work well too).
+Switch out the olives and sundried tomatoes for jarred artichokes or red peppers, mix up your spices (za’atar or nutty dukkah is wonderful), or play around with the herbs (dried work well too).
+Reduce the garlic if you’d like it less garlicky.

 • Prep Time: 5